cscart/docs/upgrade/upgrade_process.rst

 How To: Upgrade CS-Cart via the Upgrade Center
 **********************************************

-The Upgrade Center automatically retrieves information about all available updates from the CS-Cart server and displays a notification for administrator, so that they can upgrade the installed CS-Cart to the latest version.
+The Upgrade Center automatically retrieves the information about all available updates from the CS-Cart server and notifies the administrators, so that they can upgrade their CS-Cart installations to the latest version.

 .. note::

-    If you are not familiar with technical aspects of CS-Cart and the upgrade process, you can `hire a specialist to upgrade your store <http://marketplace.cs-cart.com/developers-catalog.html?services=M>`_.
+    If you are not familiar with the technical aspects of CS-Cart and the upgrade process, you can `hire a specialist to upgrade your store <http://marketplace.cs-cart.com/developers-catalog.html?services=M>`_.
 You can also `ask our support team to do it for you <https://www.cs-cart.com/index.php?dispatch=communication.tickets&submit_ticket=Y>`_.

 ========================
 Configure Upgrade Center